Can agri-environment schemes halt and reverse corn bunting declines in eastern Scotland?

 - Raised the profile of the species amongst farming community and policy makers.

 Work planned or underwayMonitoring ran from winter 2002/03 to summer 2009, involving 71 farms in Aberdeenshire, Moray, Fife, Angus and Inverness-shire.
 Winter surveys looked at habitat use by Corn Buntings and other seed-eating birds, to determine their use of agri-environment management options.
-Summer surveys from 2003 – 2009 counted the number of Corn Bunting territories on each farm, and mapped their positions in relation to management options and other habitats.
+Summer surveys from 2003 to 2009 counted the number of Corn Bunting territories on each farm, and mapped their positions in relation to management options and other habitats.
 Other species of conservation concern such as Yellowhammer, Reed Bunting, Grey Partridge and Tree Sparrow were also recorded.
-Additional monitoring of nest site selection by Corn Buntings in summers 2004 – 2009 determined the timing and success of nesting attempts, and which habitats were favoured.
+Additional monitoring of nest site selection by Corn Buntings in 2004 to 2009 determined the timing and success of nesting attempts, and which habitats were favoured, and existing long-term datasets were analysed to inform the species' conservation.

 Who to contact